Bangar-Lovejesh/Certus/README.md

    Risk Tolerance: Moderate
    ```

-3. Save the profile to make it available throughout the application
+3. Click 'Save Profile' to store the information in the session state for use across all application modules

 ### Mortgage Journey Tracker

-1. Set up the mortgage journey:
+1. Configure the mortgage journey parameters:
-   - Select the mortgage type (New Purchase, Refinance, Renewal, etc.)
+   - Select mortgage type (New Purchase, Refinance, Renewal, Transfer, Investment Property)
-   - Select the current stage of the journey
+   - Set the current application stage
-   - Update protection discussion status
+   - Update protection discussion status (Not Discussed, Briefly Mentioned, Detailed Discussion, etc.)
-   - Add relevant life events (marriage, new child, etc.)
+   - Record relevant life events that may impact protection needs

-2. Use the interactive timeline visualization to track progress
+2. View the interactive timeline visualization showing the client's progress through the mortgage process

-3. Note the optimal protection discussion stage highlighted with a star icon
+3. Identify optimal protection discussion opportunities (highlighted with a star icon)

-4. Add notes for the current stage to document important details
+4. Add stage-specific notes to document client conversations and decisions

 ### WIPT Calculator

-1. Enter detailed mortgage parameters:
+1. Input the mortgage parameters:
-   - Principal amount
+   - Principal amount (loan value)
-   - Annual interest rate
+   - Annual interest rate (percentage)
-   - Term length (years)
+   - Term length (1-10 years)
-   - Amortization period (years)
+   - Amortization period (5-30 years)
    - Payment frequency (weekly, biweekly, monthly, semi-monthly)

-2. Add alternative rate scenarios to compare payments:
+2. Create multiple interest rate scenarios for comparison:
-   - Click "Add Scenario" to create multiple interest rate scenarios
+   - Use the "Add Scenario" button to create alternative rate scenarios
-   - For example, add +1% and +2% scenarios to show impact of rate increases
+   - Typical scenarios include current rate, +1%, +2%, and stress test rates
+   - Each scenario will be color-coded in the visualization

-3. Analyze the interactive payment breakdown charts:
+3. Review the interactive visualization results:
-   - Monthly payment amounts across scenarios
+   - Payment amount comparison across all scenarios
-   - Principal vs. interest breakdown
+   - Principal vs. interest breakdown charts
+   - Amortization timeline visualization
-   - Total interest over the term
+   - Total interest cost calculation over the term and amortization period

 ### Scenario Simulator

-1. Select the scenario type to simulate:
+1. Choose from four life event scenarios to simulate:
-   - Job Loss
-   - Disability
-   - Critical Illness
+   - **Job Loss**: Temporary unemployment impact analysis
+   - **Disability**: Short or long-term disability financial modeling
+   - **Critical Illness**: Serious health condition financial impact
-   - Death of Primary Earner
+   - **Death of Primary Earner**: Family financial sustainability analysis

-2. Configure scenario-specific parameters:
+2. Configure the scenario parameters based on client circumstances:

    **Job Loss Scenario:**
-   - Months unemployed
-   - Monthly EI benefit
+   - Expected unemployment duration (months)
+   - Estimated monthly Employment Insurance benefits
-   - Emergency savings
+   - Available emergency savings
-   - Essential monthly expenses
+   - Essential monthly expenses (mortgage, utilities, food, etc.)

    **Disability Scenario:**
-   - Months unable to work
+   - Projected disability duration
-   - Disability benefits from other sources
+   - Income replacement from existing disability coverage
-   - Emergency savings
+   - Available emergency savings
-   - Essential expenses and medical costs
+   - Essential expenses plus anticipated medical costs

    **Critical Illness Scenario:**
-   - Recovery period
+   - Estimated recovery period
-   - Income reduction percentage
+   - Income reduction during recovery
-   - Emergency savings
+   - Available emergency savings
-   - Medical expenses
+   - Regular expenses plus treatment costs

    **Death Scenario:**
-   - Other life insurance coverage
+   - Existing life insurance coverage
-   - Surviving household income
+   - Remaining household income
-   - Emergency savings
+   - Available emergency savings
-   - Essential monthly expenses
+   - Ongoing family expenses

-3. Review the simulation results showing:
+3. Analyze the comprehensive simulation results:
-   - Monthly shortfall amount
+   - Monthly cash flow shortfall calculation
-   - Total financial impact
+   - Cumulative financial impact over time
-   - Savings depletion projection
+   - Emergency savings depletion timeline
-   - Protection benefit comparison
+   - Side-by-side comparison with and without insurance protection

-4. Use the interactive charts to visualize the financial impact with and without protection
+4. Use the interactive visualizations to demonstrate the value of appropriate coverage

 ### Insurance Recommendations

-1. Access personalized recommendations after completing the client profile
+1. Access the personalized insurance recommendations generated from the client profile data

-2. Review the calculated recommendations for:
+2. Review comprehensive coverage recommendations across protection types:
-   - Life insurance coverage and premium
+   - Life insurance (mortgage balance and additional family needs)
-   - Disability insurance coverage and premium
+   - Disability insurance (income replacement during inability to work)
-   - Critical illness coverage and premium
+   - Critical illness coverage (lump sum for treatment and recovery costs)
-   - Job loss protection options
+   - Job loss protection (mortgage payment coverage during unemployment)

-3. Each recommendation includes:
+3. Each recommendation provides detailed information:
-   - Coverage amount calculation rationale
+   - Data-driven coverage amount with calculation methodology
-   - Premium estimate based on client profile
+   - Estimated monthly premium based on client demographics
-   - Priority level (Essential, Recommended, Optional)
+   - Priority classification (Essential, Recommended, Optional)
-   - Client benefit explanation
+   - Client-specific benefit explanation and value proposition

-4. Use the provided talking points in client discussions
+4. Leverage the provided conversation guides and objection handling tips during client discussions

 ### AI Advisor Assistant

-1. Navigate to the AI Advisor Assistant section
+1. Access the AI Advisor Assistant from the sidebar navigation

-2. Type specific questions about financial products or policies in the chat interface
+2. Enter specific questions about mortgage products, insurance policies, or advisory best practices

-3. The AI will search the knowledge base and provide detailed responses
+3. The system will perform semantic search across the knowledge base and generate comprehensive responses

-4. Example questions to ask:
+4. Example questions the assistant can answer:
    ```
    "What is the difference between term and whole life insurance?"
-   "How does the HomeProtector insurance work?"
+   "How does HomeProtector insurance work with mortgage renewals?"
-   "What happens to mortgage insurance if my client sells their home?"
+   "What happens to mortgage insurance if a client sells their home?"
    "What are the eligibility requirements for disability coverage?"
-   "How is the premium calculated for critical illness insurance?"
+   "How are premiums calculated for critical illness insurance?"
    "What exclusions apply to disability coverage?"
-   "Can a client have both individual life insurance and mortgage life insurance?"
+   "Can clients have both individual life insurance and mortgage insurance?"
    ```

-5. Each response can be used directly in client communications
+5. Use the AI-generated responses to enhance client conversations and provide accurate information

 ### Document Management

-1. Navigate to the Document Management section
+1. Navigate to the Document Management section in the sidebar

-2. Upload new PDF documents about financial products:
+2. Add new documents to the knowledge base:
-   - Click "Upload Document"
+   - Click the "Upload Document" button
-   - Select a PDF file from your computer
+   - Select a PDF file containing product information or policies
-   - The document will be processed, chunked, and added to the vector database
+   - The system will automatically extract text, create chunks, and generate embeddings
+   - New information is immediately available for search via the AI Assistant

-3. View existing documents:
+3. Access and view existing documents:
-   - Select a document from the dropdown menu
+   - Select any document from the dropdown menu
-   - The PDF will be displayed directly in the application
+   - View the PDF directly within the application interface
-   - Information from all documents becomes searchable via the AI Assistant
+   - All document content is searchable through the AI Assistant's semantic search

 ## Advanced Usage

-### Integrating with Client Management Systems
+### CRM Integration

-The application can be extended to integrate with external client management systems:
+Certus can be integrated with external client management systems:

-1. Modify the `profile.json` structure to match your CRM data format
+1. Modify the `profile.json` structure to align with your CRM data schema
-2. Implement API connectors in the utils.py file to fetch and synchronize client data
+2. Implement API connectors in `utils.py` to synchronize client data
-3. Update the client_profile_form function in app.py to handle external data sources
+3. Update the `client_profile_form()` function in `app.py` to handle external data sources

-### Extending the Vector Database
+4. Add authentication handlers if required for your CRM system

+### Knowledge Base Expansion

-To enhance the AI Assistant's knowledge:
+Extend the AI Assistant's knowledge with additional documents:

-1. Prepare additional PDF documents with financial product information
+1. Prepare PDF documents containing product information, policies, or guidelines
-2. Use the Document Management interface to upload and process these documents
+2. Use the Document Management interface to upload and process these files
-3. The system will automatically extract text, create chunks, and generate embeddings
+3. The system automatically handles text extraction, chunking, and embedding generation
-4. New knowledge will be immediately available through the AI Assistant interface
+4. All new information becomes immediately searchable through the AI Assistant
+5. Consider organizing documents by product type for better search results

 ### Custom Scenario Development

-To create additional simulation scenarios:
+Create additional financial simulation scenarios:

-1. Add new scenario types to the scenario_simulator function in app.py
+1. Add new scenario types to the `scenario_simulator()` function in `app.py`
-2. Define scenario-specific input parameters and calculations
+2. Define scenario-specific input parameters and calculation logic
-3. Create appropriate visualizations using the Plotly library
+3. Develop interactive visualizations using the Plotly library
-4. Add explanation templates in the HTML sections
+4. Create explanation templates with HTML formatting for consistent presentation
+5. Add corresponding recommendation logic in the insurance recommendation engine

 ## Development Guide

 ### Project Structure

 ```
-├── app.py                 # Main Streamlit application
+├── app.py                 # Main Streamlit application with UI components
-├── backend/               # Backend modules
+├── backend/               # Backend service modules
 │   ├── __init__.py
-│   ├── conversation_guides.py      # Templates for advisor conversations
+│   ├── conversation_guides.py      # Advisor conversation templates
-│   ├── early_journey_integration.py # Protection opportunity identification
+│   ├── early_journey_integration.py # Protection opportunity detection
-│   ├── journey_visualization.py    # Timeline and visualization tools
+│   ├── journey_visualization.py    # Timeline visualization components
-│   └── mortgage_journey.py         # Journey tracking system
+│   └── mortgage_journey.py         # Mortgage journey state machine
-├── config.py              # Application configuration
+├── config.py              # Application settings and constants
-├── docs/                  # Document storage
+├── docs/                  # Document storage directory
-│   └── home_protector_creditor.pdf # Sample document
+│   └── home_protector_creditor.pdf # Sample product documentation
 ├── logo.png               # Certus application logo
-├── models.py              # Data models using Pydantic
+├── models.py              # Pydantic data models and type definitions
-├── profile.json           # Sample client profile
+├── profile.json           # Sample client profile template
-├── requirements.txt       # Dependencies
+├── requirements.txt       # Python dependencies
-├── utils.py               # Utility functions
+├── utils.py               # Shared utility functions
-└── vector_db/            # Vector database storage (created at runtime)
+└── vector_db/            # ChromaDB vector database (created at runtime)
 ```

 ### Adding New Features

-1. Define any new data models in models.py
+1. Define data models in `models.py` using Pydantic with proper validation
-2. Implement business logic in the appropriate backend module
+2. Implement core business logic in the appropriate backend module
-3. Add UI components to app.py using Streamlit widgets
+3. Create UI components in `app.py` using Streamlit widgets
-4. Update configuration parameters in config.py if needed
+4. Add any new configuration parameters to `config.py`
+5. Update tests to cover new functionality

-### Code Styling Conventions
+### Code Style Guidelines

-- Use PEP 8 for Python code style
+- Follow PEP 8 conventions for Python code style
-- Organize imports alphabetically
+- Organize imports alphabetically by standard, third-party, and local modules
-- Document functions with docstrings
+- Document all functions with descriptive docstrings including parameters and return values
-- Use type hints for function parameters and return values
+- Use type hints consistently throughout the codebase
-- Keep UI code separated from business logic
+- Maintain separation between UI components and business logic
+- Use consistent naming conventions for variables and functions

 ## Data Privacy

-- All client data is processed locally within the Streamlit session
+- All client information is processed locally within the Streamlit session state
-- Client information is stored in-memory and not persisted between sessions
+- No client data is persisted between sessions or stored in external databases
-- OpenAI API calls include only anonymized queries, never personal client data
+- OpenAI API calls contain only anonymized queries with no personally identifiable information
-- Vector database stores only product information, not client details
+- Vector database stores only product documentation, never client details
-- Session data is completely cleared when the application is closed
+- All session data is automatically cleared when the application is closed
+- No tracking or analytics code is included in the application

 ## Troubleshooting

-### Common Issues
+### Common Issues and Solutions

-- **Application won't start**:
+- **Application Startup Problems**:
-  - Ensure all dependencies are installed via `pip install -r requirements.txt`
+  - Ensure all dependencies are installed with `pip install -r requirements.txt`
-  - Verify Python version is 3.8 or higher
+  - Verify Python version is 3.8 or higher (use `python --version` to check)
-  - Check for console errors during startup
+  - Look for detailed error messages in the console output
+  - Check that port 8501 is not in use by another application

-- **Vector search errors**:
+- **Vector Search Functionality**:
-  - Make sure the vector_db directory exists and has proper write permissions
+  - Verify the vector_db directory has appropriate write permissions
-  - Check ChromaDB installation is complete with all dependencies
+  - Confirm ChromaDB installation is complete with all dependencies
-  - Try reinitializing the database by uploading a document
+  - Try uploading a new document to reinitialize the database
+  - Check for any ChromaDB version compatibility issues

-- **OpenAI API errors**:
+- **OpenAI Integration**:
-  - Verify your API key is correctly set in config.py or as an environment variable
+  - Ensure your API key is correctly configured in config.py or as an environment variable
-  - Check for API rate limits or quota exhaustion
+  - Monitor for API rate limits or quota exhaustion in the OpenAI dashboard
-  - Ensure you have proper API permission for the models being used
+  - Verify you have access permissions for the models being used
+  - Check network connectivity to OpenAI's API endpoints

-- **Visualization errors**:
+- **Visualization Issues**:
-  - Ensure Plotly and Pandas are properly installed
+  - Confirm Plotly and Pandas are properly installed and compatible
-  - Check that client data inputs are within expected ranges
+  - Ensure client data inputs are within expected numerical ranges
-  - Verify that all numeric input fields have consistent types (float or int)
+  - Check that all numeric fields have consistent data types (float or int)

-- **PDF processing issues**:
+  - Clear browser cache if visualizations appear corrupted

+- **Document Processing**:
-  - Ensure PDF files are not password-protected
+  - Verify PDF files are not password-protected or encrypted
-  - Check that PyPDF2 is properly installed
+  - Ensure PyPDF2 is properly installed with `pip install PyPDF2==3.0.0`
-  - Verify the docs directory exists and has proper permissions
+  - Check that the docs directory exists with appropriate permissions
+  - Limit PDF size to under 10MB for optimal processing